 Always check the profile of the service provider before signing the contract.
 They should have prior experience and expertise in the field or domain.
 Look for them in popular catalogues like Clutch or GoodFirms - they are fantastic places to read testimonials from real-life clients and review portfolios.

-As mentioned and discussed earlier, a customer made LMS is a bit expensive as it incurs monthly costs of computing and support.
+As mentioned and discussed earlier, a custom-made Learning Management System is a bit expensive as it incurs monthly costs of computing and support.
 You may also need to pay additional charges for extra features.

 After-sales support is very important.
 You need to sign a contract with a service provider who at least provides technical support for a year or so.
 If need be, they can train your staff to manage day-to-day backups and maintenance.